22nd Crash Rescue Boat Squadron: Precedents and foundation

 The peninsular Korean War began at 0400 hours on 25 June 1950 when North Koreans invaded South Korea, quickly brought crash rescue boats back out of storage as a wartime expedient for combat search and rescue operations.
 The 6160th Air Base Group activated a boat section as Detachment 1; it comprised a lieutenant and four enlisted men with a 114-foot FP-47 cutter.
 Detachment 1 rapidly acquired a cadre of 85 personnel to man a 104-foot boat, eight 85-footers, and seven 63-footers in addition to the original FP-47.
 Its initial commander was First Lieutenant Phil Dickey.
 With the backing of influential senior officers, he set out to gather all crash rescue boats and their experienced handlers into the new unit.

 In July 1952, at Itazuke Air Base, the detachment was formed into the 22nd Crash Rescue Boat Squadron.
 It had grown to include 31 officers and 232 airmen sailors, and included all in-theater crash boat personnel.
-Its strength would eventually rise to over 400 men.
+Its strength would eventually rise to over 400 men, including USAF and US Army personnel.
 5th Air Force Headquarters took direct charge of the unit, leaving only administrative details to the 6160th.
 This makeshift arrangement led to the unit's crewmen being harassed for their unmilitary appearance and unorthodox boat repairs even as they were ill supplied with all the necessities for their tasks.